kotlin-graphics/gln/README.md

     glBindBuffer(GL_ELEMENT_ARRAY_BUFFER, 0)
 ```

-We can see a lot of redundancy here, starting from the world "Buffer".
+We can see a lot of redundancy here, starting from the word "Buffer".

 Second, we can enclose in a lambda whatever we want to execute when a buffer gets bound.